Oura Ring vs Fitbit Charge 6: Which one is better? I put these two premium fitness trackers to the test

 The buying process of the Oura Ring is a little more complicated than the Fitbit as well.
 Firstly, you have to order a sizing kit to ensure you purchase the right ring size.
 The kit comes with eight plastic rings of different sizes to help you find your perfect fit.
 Once you’ve found the right size for you, you can order your Oura Ring from the UK website.

 You’ll also need to invest in the brand’s individual subscriptions to get the most out of the Oura Ring and Fitbit.
-The Oura Ring subscription costs £5.99 per month and is well worth it - you won’t have access to all of your metrics without it.
+The Oura Ring subscription costs £5.99 per month - and you won’t have access to all your metrics without it.
 In fact, on the free plan, you will only have access to your three daily scores (Readiness, Sleep and Activity) and won’t be able to see the data that contributed to those scores.

 A Fitbit subscription costs £7.99 per month or £79.99 per year.
 While it's not essential, I'm not sure the Fitbit Charge 6 would live up to expectations without it - especially compared to the Oura Ring offering.
 If you don't sign up to Fitbit Premium, you won’t have access to your Daily Readiness Score for recovery insights, a detailed overview of your sleep score, stages and trends, or an insight into your stress levels.
 You also won’t get access to all the extra workout and nutrition resources to support you on your health and wellbeing journey.